redhat-cip/spinalstack-doc/docs/source/dev/index.rst

 Developper guide
 ================

-This guide will help anyone who want to contribute to Spinal Stack.
+This section will help anyone who want to contribute to Spinal Stack.
+It has been splitted in sections related to the different steps of Spinal Stack deployment & lifecycle.

 .. toctree::
    :maxdepth: 5

-   bug
-   contribute
-   feature
+   edeploy
+   puppet
+   sanity
+   upgrade

 .. update index